 Rosetta Cableway Mountain Station to Passo Bettega (30 – 40 min)

-When you disembark the Rosetta cableway station, you’ll see Rifugio Rosetta directly ahead of you, at a slightly lower elevation.
-Follow the obvious trail across the Altopiano delle Pale di San Martino plateau the mountain hut (10 minutes).
+When you disembark the Rosetta cableway station, you’ll see Rifugio Rosetta, the refuge set on the Altopiano delle Pale di San Martino plateau.

 Behind the hut, locate trail 716.
-The sign indicates 3 hours to Cima della Vezzana.
+The sign indicates 3 hours to Cima della Vezzana

 The trail skirts Cima Corona on a karst trail.
 Below on your right, you’ll see San Martino di Castrozza and the Primiero Valley.
-This path requires careful footing, but it’s very manageable.

 Trail 716 wraps around Cima Corona, ushering you to a rocky slope between Dente del Cimone and Cima Corona.
-From here, you’ll steadily ascend to Passo Bettega.

 Passo Bettega to Passo del Travignolo (1:10 hours)